MahdiAbabneh/MahdiAbabneh/README.md

 ## Senior Mobile Developer

 Welcome to my GitHub profile!
-I'm a passionate Full Stack Mobile Developer.
+I'm a passionate Senior Mobile Developer.
 I'm dedicated to crafting Mobile Apps solutions that combine creativity with technical excellence..
 Here's a glimpse of what I bring to the table:

 - 🔭 **Experience**: Skilled in mobile development with a focus on user-friendly and scalable apps.
 - 🌟 **Skills**: Java, Dart, PHP, SQL, Flutter, Spring Boot, Laravel.